randlabs/algorand-windows-node/README.md

 > :warning: 32-bit Windows is not supported.

+## Preliminary Information

+Please read the following usage guidelines and advices.

+* As they may have different binaries, testnet, betanet, mainnet packages are considered products on their own, so:

+    * Installations for different networks and/or versions can co exist in the same system.
+    * Upgrades can be performed *only* between packages of the same network node.  e.g: 2.2.0-testnet to 2.3.0-testnet.

+* Once the product is installed, do not modify the network it's operating on by changing the configuration file.
+Use the proper installer.

+* Automatic downgrades are not supported.
+If you want to install a previous version, uninstall the current version completely first.

 ## Prerequisites

 To build the algorand node, service and installer you need  to install the following software distributions: